Ybalrid/dotfiles/README.md

 # My current dotfiles

-This is for my personnal use, but I see no reason why I shouldn't share my Linux config online.
+This is for my personal use, but I see no reason why I shouldn't share my Linux config online.

-These may be of limited usefullness for you...  :wink:
+These may be of limited usefulness for you...  :wink:

 The basic way to use these would be to pull this folder in your *~home* folder, and symlink the files and folder from this repository to their intended places.